Yandex Cloud

 If the cluster switched to read-only mode:

-• Increase the storage capacity so that it exceeds the threshold value.
+• Increase the storage capacity to exceed the threshold value.
 Yandex Cloud will then disable read-only mode automatically.

 • Disable read-only mode manually and free up storage space by deleting some data.